Vegan Minestrone Soup

-Warm up with a big bowl of this Vegan Minestrone Soup!
+Warm-up with a big bowl of this Vegan Minestrone Soup!
 It’s easy to make and loaded with ingredients like beans, potatoes and noodles for a hearty soup that will keep you feeling full!
+Make it gluten-free if needed with gluten-free pasta!

 One of my favourite things to eat in the fall is soups.
 I especially love making soups on Sundays, (meal prep day for me) and having a big batch in my fridge to make a quick and easy dinner for busy weeknights.